ipfs/ipfs-docs/docs/concepts/ipns.md

 ### IPNS is transport agnostic

 The self-certifying nature of IPNS records means that they are not tied to a specific transport protocol.
-In practice, most IPFS implementations rely on the [**DHT**](dht.md) and **PubSub** to publish and resolve IPNS records.
+In practice, most IPFS implementations rely on the [**DHT**](dht.md) and [**libp2p PubSub**](https://docs.libp2p.io/concepts/publish-subscribe/) to publish and resolve IPNS records.

 There are nuanced differences and trade-offs between the **DHT** and **PubSub** to be aware of.